 The availability of high-quality cameras for a relatively low cost and digital image capturing has changed the game of photography.
 If you love nature, a garden can be one of the most satisfying subjects to photograph.
 The act of being outdoors enjoying the space is uplifting.
 And the photos will be a reminder of spaces that are constantly changing.
-With a few simple tips, you can transform your photos from ordinary to extraordinary.
+With a few simple tips, you can transform your garden photography from ordinary to extraordinary.
 The final results will make the enjoyment much more fulfilling and give you a catalog of beautiful images to share no matter what the season.

 There’s more to garden photography than just pointing your camera at a pretty flower!
 Stacy Bass, a talented landscape and garden photographer with a beautiful book, Gardens at First Light, has joined us today with her best pointers on how to take stunning photos in the garden.